AnnabelleHermey/Hack-a-thing-1/README.md

 - How to build a popup UI with `popup.html` and `popup.js`
 - For help writing this file

+I also practiced using Claude to debug my timing issues after trying to debug something for too many hours and had it cite itself where it modified things.
+So cool.

 I also referenced the following tutorials to understand Chrome Extension development and APIs:

 - *How to Make a Chrome Extension*